alfredodeza/azure-multi-container-apps/README.md

 ## What are we deploying
 We are going to setup two containers.
 Container 1 is a lightweight _front end_ with little bit of JavaScript, HTML, and CSS.
 Container 2 will be the _back end_, and it will expose an HTTP API that Container 1 can call.

+## Create your Azure resources

+1. Create a Container App named `app1` with a new resource group called `demo-multiapp`
+1. Create a Container App Environment named `demo-multiapp-env`
+1. Now create another Container App named `app2` reusing the same resource group and App Environment

+### Configure your Apps
+You can achieve these actions with the Azure CLI as well as the portal:

+1. Go to `app1` settings and click on _Ingress_ and change the port to `8000`
+1. Go to `app2` settings and click on _Ingress_ and change the port to `8001`
+1. Change the _Ingress Traffic_ on `app2` to _Limited to Container Apps Environment_

 ## Generate a PAT

 The access token will need to be added as an Action secret.
 [Create one](https://github.com/settings/tokens/new?description=Azure+Container+Apps+access&scopes=write:packages) with enough permissions to write to packages.